 Each new year brings many changes and the mortgage industry is no different.
 Lending guidelines change frequently and one of those early-notice changes is the new conforming mortgage loan limits that take effect on January 1 of each year.
 For 2022, the conforming loan limit for a one-unit, single-family home will be $647,200 in San Bernardino County, up from $548,250 in 2021.
 This loan limit mirrors most of the country.

 However, many more expensive counties in CA like Los Angeles and San Diego have much higher conforming loan limits, in some cases up to $970,800.
 Keep in mind that higher limits will also apply to duplex, triplex and fourplex properties.

-Bonus: Borrowers can see the complete county list of California Conforming Loan Limits provided by Bankrate.
+Bonus: Borrowers can see the complete county list of California Conforming Loan Limits here.

 What, exactly is a conforming loan and when it loan considered a high-cost Jumbo?
 A conforming loan is one that meets the guidelines issued by Fannie Mae and Freddie Mac.
 This is important because the more competitive mortgage rates are generally reserved for conforming loans.
 By far the most popular among residential borrowers, nearly two out of every three mortgage loans made follow these guidelines.

 When Do Buyers Need Jumbo Financing?

 Borrowers purchasing more expensive homes in CA will take generally out a jumbo loan.
 A jumbo loan is one where the loan amount exceeds the conforming loan limits listed above.
 As stated, a jumbo loan is a loan amount exceeding the prevailing conforming loan limits of $647,200 in most parts of the country.
 There are also areas where home values and limits are much higher compared to other parts of the country.
 This means a conforming loan limit can be higher in places such as San Francisco and Los Angeles compared to homes located in Fontana.